 A single bus ticket costs 1,40 EUR.
 Keep in mind, that there are different types of buses in Granada and they are distinguished by color.
 You will most likely use the red buses as they will get you to Alhambra, Albaicin and Sacromonte.

-The blue buses or LAC (just scroll the page to see the rules) run through the city center, and you will have to take one if you want to go to the Science Museum.
+The blue buses or LAC run through the city center, and you will have to take one if you want to go to the Science Museum.
 Personally, I find the LAC buses confusing: you have to validate your ticket before boarding, and you can’t buy your ticket at the driver.
 For more information check here.
 To plan your route, try this service.

 I took SN1 from the bus station to the Cathedral of Granada, and paid to the driver, and used the same bus on my way back to the station.
 To get to the Sacromonte Abbey I took C2 minibus not far from my hostel and the same bus to get back.
 I had to take N7 at the Cartuja Monastery to come back to Gran Via.
 These are the only 3 buses I took during my 3 days in Granada.